storageos/storageos.github.io/_includes/operator/examples.md

 ```

 Limiting StorageOS can cause malfunction for Read/Write to StorageOS volumes,
-hence it is recommended to not restrict tightly the Pod resources.
+hence it is not recommended to tightly restrict Pod resources.